MonoGame/MonoGame/Documentation/articles/content/using_mgcb_editor.md

 # Using MGCB Editor

 The [MGCB Editor](~/articles/tools/mgcb_editor.md) is used to organize and build content for use with MonoGame.
+It is accessed by double-clicking an .mgcb file from within Visual Studio 2022 solution explorer (providing that you installed MonoGame's Visual Studio extension).

-It is installed as part of the MonoGame SDK Installer or can be built [directly from source](https://github.com/MonoGame/MonoGame/tree/develop/Tools/MonoGame.Content.Builder.Editor) if needed.
+Alternativily, you can build it [directly from source](https://github.com/MonoGame/MonoGame/tree/develop/Tools/MonoGame.Content.Builder.Editor) if needed.

 ## Create A Project